-What is the best painkiller for toothache?
+What is the best painkiller for a toothache?

 What does it mean if I have toothache and earache?

-Experiencing a tooth and ear pain together might mean you have a problem with one of your upper back teeth.
+Experiencing a molar tooth pain and ear pain together might mean you have a problem with one of your upper back teeth.
 It could be an impacted wisdom tooth, or decay or infection in a molar, for example.
-It could also be nasal congestion causing the pain, but if you don’t have any signs of a cold, you should visit a dentist to have the problem checked out.
+It could also be nasal congestion causing the pain, but if you don't have any signs of a cold, you should visit a dentist to have the problem checked out.

 Where can I get antibiotics for toothache?

 Only a dentist or doctor can prescribe antibiotics.
 Untreated infections can quickly spread to other parts of the body, so don't delay in making an urgent dental appointment.

 What will they give you for tooth pain in the emergency room?